borbware/unity-basics-course/unity-basics/1-the-unity-interface.md

 ## Hierarchy window

 * [Manual: Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html)
-* shows the list of GameObjects in a scene
+* Shows the list of GameObjects in a scene
-* double click to show object in Scene view
+* Double click to show object in Scene view
-* game objects can be nested
+* GameObjects can be nested
-  * parent-child hierarchy
+  * Parent-child hierarchy
 * Add new GameObjects: ***RMB*** + choose from list

 <!-- _footer: "LMB, MMB, RMB: Left/Middle/Right mouse button" -->